MultiSafepay/docs/content/api/orders/flexible-3d-enabled-direct.md

 ----------------
 `gateway` | string | required

-The unique gateway ID to direct the customer straight to the payment method.
+The unique gateway identifier for the payment method.
 Option: `CREDITCARD`.

 ----------------